limix/limix/doc/qtl.rst

 The above example prints the estimated p-value, effect size, and standard error of the effect size of each variant.
-It also shows a summary of the result by printing the variable ``model``, an instance of the :class:`limix.qtl.model.QTLModel` class.
+It also shows a summary of the result by printing the variable ``model``, an instance of the :class:`limix.qtl.QTLModel` class.

 A **generalised linear mixed model** (GLMM) [McC89]_ [McC11]_ in an extension of a LMM that allows for residual errors distributed according to an exponential-family